 One of her elegant pointer fingers trailed against his jaw as he stood there in front of her.
-“Te extrañé.”
+“Lo extrañé.”
 And she very much had missed him, more than for the short time he had stayed behind in the restaurant speaking to his cousin.

 Taking her hand in his, Miguel kissed her knuckles gently.
 Soft and slow came the next kiss to his lips.
-The follow up was deeper, but shorter lived.
+The follow-up was deeper but shorter-lived.
 The final was a simple peck before looking up at him with a smile and a rub of her palm over his chest.
 Looking in her eyes, he saw in them what he wasn’t always sure would be there.
-But, her heart lightening glow of happiness blossomed and he knew it was because of him rather than in spite of him.
+But, her heart-lightening glow of happiness blossomed and he knew it was because of him rather than in spite of him.

 Nuzzling her ear, he brought her around to his side.
 “Let’s get you your dress, mi corazón.”

 Taking her place at his side, Kandy rested her head on his shoulder as they walked.
 Idly rubbing up his back to between his shoulder blades, Kandy felt Miguel tense up before quickly making himself relax under her touch.